idvorkin/idvorkin.github.io/_td/fix_cert_error.md

 Turns out there's something that doesn't exist on your phone, someone, like the police, who you can show your ID to, and then they'll give you a piece of paper proving you own the number.
 So...

-- Owner of Zacookie games (Dad) - Hey Police, can I get proof I can show people that I own zacookie games, and it's at 10.
+- Owner of Zacookie games (Dad) - Hey Police, can I get proof I can show people that I own Zacookie games, and it's at 10.
 - Police - OK, can I see your drivers license?
 - Dad - Sure!
-- Police, ok, here's your proof.
+- Police, OK, here's your proof.

-In computer lingo, that proof is called a certificate, and the the police is called the "ceritificate authority" or CA. Just like people trust the police, people trust the CA too.
+In computer lingo, that proof is called a certificate, and the the police is called the "certificate authority" or CA. Just like people trust the police, people trust the CA too.
 So now, to stop hackers, here's what chrome actually does.

 - Zach: I want to go to zacookiegames.com
 - _Chrome: Yo DNS- What number is zacookiegames.com at?_
 - _DNS: 10_
 - Chrome: He Zacookie - can I see the proof you own 10?
-- ZacookieGames: Sure, here's my proof!
+- Zacookiegames: Sure, here's my proof!
 - Chrome: Looks good - keep going!
 - Chrome: (Connecting to 10)
 - Zach: Sweet - I'm gonna play a fun game.

 ### So what was the problem?

 Turns out, instead of a single phone number, on the internet stuff breaks so you need more then 1 phone number.
-In this case, zacookies phone numbers were, 10,11,12,13, and we got a certificate for 10,11,12,13.
+In this case, Zacookie phone numbers were, 10,11,12,13, and we got a certificate for 10,11,12,13.

 BUT, when we told DNS, we actually told DNS the phone numbers were 10,**110**,12, 13.
 As a result if the phone number DNS ever gave back was **110**, then we'd connect to **110**, but chrome, would say, hey, you're not 110.
 Sorry.